-Sustainability risks can either represent a risk of its own or have an impact on other portfolio risks and might contribute significantly to the overall risk, such as market risks, liquidity risks, credit risks or operational risks.

-The assessment of sustainability risks, which are defined in Article 2 (22) of SFDR as an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment, is integrated into the investment decision process via the application of the Management Company's norms-based responsible investment criteria.
-These norms-based responsible investment criteria and its application are described in the "NN IP Responsible Investment Policy".
+Sustainability risks can either represent a risk of their own or have an impact on other portfolio risks and contribute to the overall risk profile, similar to market risks, liquidity risks, credit risks or operational risks.
+Sustainability risks may have a negative impact on the returns of the sub-fund.
+The assessment of sustainability risks, which is defined in Article 2 (22) of SFDR, is integrated into the investment decision process via application of the norms-based responsible investment criteria and where applicable, integration of relevant Environmental, Social and Governance (ESG) factors.
+These norms-based responsible investment criteria and ESG integration and their application are described in the Responsible Investment Policy.

-The risk assessment process is performed as part of the investment analysis, and takes all relevant risks into account, including sustainability risks.
-This assessment includes, but is not limited to, assessing the issuer's ESG risk profile by making use of data from external providers, of which some are specialized in ESG-related data and associated risk-ratings.
+The sustainability risk assessment process is performed as part of the investment analysis by taking into account ESG factors depending on the underlying investment strategy.
+For corporate issuers, the Management Company's ESG Materiality Framework provides guidance on material ESG factors.
+For environmental risks the material factors taken into account can include climate change, resource use, and pollution.
+For social risks, the material factors taken into account include human rights and human capital.
+For governance risks, the material factors taken into account can include corporate behavior and corporate governance.
+The sustainability risk assessment is performed by making use of internal data and/or data from external providers, of which some are specialized in ESG-related data.
 For investments where there is an indication of conduct or activities not in line with the formulated norms-based responsible investment criteria, a decision is made by the Management Company on whether to engage with the issuer or exclude the issuer from the eligible investment universe of a Sub-Fund.
-Due to the choice to apply the norms-based responsible investment criteria, the investment universe of a Sub-Fund may differ from the investment universe of an Index, if applicable.

-Practicing Active Ownership is part of the investment process of the Management Company and has a significant role in contributing to minimizing and mitigating sustainability risks, as well as enhancing the long term economic and societal value of the issuer over time.
+Due to the choice to apply the norms-based responsible investment criteria, the investment universe of a Sub-Fund may differ from the Index, if applicable.
+Practicing Stewardship is part of the investment process of the Management Company and plays an important role in contributing to minimizing and mitigating sustainability risks, as well as enhancing the long term economic and societal value of the issuer over time.